ECCC-MSC/open-data/docs/msc-data/meteocode/readme_meteocode_en.md

 ### How to access the data

-These data are available on the data server services [MSC Datamart](../../msc-datamart/readme_en.md) and the web services [MSC GeoMet](../../msc-geomet/readme_en.md) respectively :
+These terrestrial data are available on the data server services [MSC Datamart](../../msc-datamart/readme_en.md) and the web services [MSC GeoMet](../../msc-geomet/readme_en.md) respectively :

 * [CSV data available on the MSC Datamart](readme_meteocode-datamartcsv_en.md)
 * [XML data available on the MSC Datamart](readme_meteocode-datamartxml_en.md)